shan5742/equitas-wea/README.md

 npm run dev
 ```

+N ow you can view the application at [http://localhost:3000/](http://localhost:3000/)

 ## Running on Docker

 If you have docker and docker compose installed you can alternatively run this application with Docker on the `docker` branch.
 Simply run the following commands: